yungsoogi/remote-cli/README.txt

 ### Installing
-* How should a user inst
+* How should a user insta